l1n0b1/TurboGP/README.md

 ### Installing

-You can clone the repo and run one of the included notebooks ("https://github.com/l1n0b1/TurboGP/blob/main/TGP/02.
-Simple regression example - with Online learning.ipynb") to verify that the library works properly in your system.
+You can clone the repo and run one of the included notebooks to verify that the library works properly in your system.

 ## Authors